-A judge in Van Zandt County, Texas, ruled on November 24, 2014, that a woman that previously pleaded guilty to criminally negligent homicide in the traffic death of her fiancé was not in fact responsible.
-Instead, materials provided to the court by attorneys for General Motors pointed to a faulty ignition switch as an alleged cause of the crash.
+A judge in Van Zandt County, Texas, ruled on November 24, 2014 that a woman who previously pleaded guilty to criminally negligent homicide in the traffic death of her fiancé was not, in fact, responsible.
+Instead, materials provided to the court by attorneys for General Motors (GM) pointed to a faulty ignition switch as an alleged cause of the crash.

-It was subsequently discovered that an internal review by General Motors had pointed to an ignition switch problem as the alleged cause of the fatal event.
+It was subsequently discovered that an internal review by GM pointed to an ignition switch problem as the alleged cause of the fatal event.
 Furthermore, it was determined that this internal review had been completed five months before the motorist entered into a plea deal.
-It was reported by the New York Times that General Motors allegedly did not disclose the information to law enforcement or prosecutors associated with the case.
+The New York Times reported that GM allegedly did not disclose the information to law enforcement or prosecutors associated with the case.

 In another case, the same faulty ignition switch may have been responsible for the crash of a 2006 Cobalt that led to the passenger’s death and the driver’s imprisonment for six months.
-The family of the victim has filed suit against General Motors for their handling of this issue.
+The family of the victim has filed suit against GM for their handling of this issue.

 At present, a total of approximately three dozen fatalities have been linked to allegedly faulty GM ignition switches.
 An ignition that shuts down can, unexpectedly, cut power to the wheels, the power steering, and the power brakes.
 Needless to say, this condition can make it difficult for a driver to maintain control of the vehicle.
 Some lawsuits have previously been filed when injury or loss of life was allegedly linked to GM ignition switches.